giraone/pms-jhipster-sql/README.md

 jhipster import-jdl ./jhipster-jdl.jh --force
 ```

+## Security

+In constrast to the standard JHipster generated projects, only users with the role ADMIN can access the
+generated CRUD REST services under the `/api` URL.
+All REST interfaces for "normal" users are placed
+under the URL `api-domain` and are authorized to reflect \*multi-tenancy` (a user of a company can see
+only employees of his/her company).

+TODO:

+-   Use @Secured()
+-   Use @Preauthorize
+-   Load "companies" on login to "session"

 ## CURL samples (admin API)

 The last PUT call uses data from [the testdata-generator project on GitHub](https://github.com/giraone/testdata-generator).